JadeJaber/jadejaber.github.io/_posts/articles/2017-02-27-demystifying-certificates-private-public-keys.md

 ![pki]({{site.baseurl}}/images/pki.jpg)

 ### Private & Public keys & asymmetric cryptography
 Private and public keys are randomly generated string of characters.
 They are used to encrypt and decrypt messages.
-The privte key is never revealed to anyone whereas the public key may publicly revealed.
+The private key is never revealed to anyone whereas the public key may publicly revealed.

 A message encrypted with a private key may only be decrypted with the associated public key and vice versa.
 This is what we call **asymmetric cryptography**.
 As oppposed to **symmetric cryptography** which needs only a unique key to encrypt and decrypt messages.